s183578/41934-Advanced-BIM-Group-22/A4_FinalProject/readme.md

 ## 2 Minute video
 The video is too large to be uploaded onto the Github page.
-A youtube link of the video has been provided [here](https://www.youtube.com/watch?v=Rjm7t6r-z-k)
+The video has been uploaded to Youtube click [here](https://www.youtube.com/watch?v=Rjm7t6r-z-k)